aakashy-013/indian_election-heroku/README.md

 The deployed web app is live at https://indian-election.herokuapp.com/

-This web app shows result of recent elections in India using web scrapping from Election Commission of India website https://results.eci.gov.in/
+This web app shows result of recent elections in India using **Beautiful Soup** for  web scrapping from Election Commission of India website https://results.eci.gov.in/

 Libraries used-
 1. pandas